saeed3e/travis-build-badge/README.md

 ```

 ### Step5: Commit and push your changes on git.

+### After these steps travis automatically get to know that there are some changes in your git repo and re-run your build suit.

 # Note:
 #### Make sure you already tested your test cases on your local machine to prevent any kind of error.